“… but it’s not sustainable.”

 3. Experiment to establish counteractive protocols and plan ahead for when you don’t get enough sleep, or don’t have access to your usual food, etc.

-I always make sure I have these things on hand so when an unpredictable night of poor sleep hits, I know exactly what to do the next day.
-It’s a set “protocol” I follow.
+Whatever you choose, be sure I have these things on hand so when an unpredictable event occurs, you’ll know exactly what to do.

 These protocols will look different for everyone and can take some time to establish, but they are helpful for particularly stressful days.